 Kate has received project grants and awards from the Arts Council of Ireland and Office of Public Works during her six years spent as a visual artist.
 For the past four years she had been working to promote Education for Sustainability, receiving grants from Wicklow County Council to develop and deliver workshops in schools.

 Emer is our PE teacher and Active School Co-ordinator.
-She graduated with a BS in Physical Education from the University of Florida and holds a Masters Degree in Educational Leadership and Administration from Florida Southern College.
-Emer was an Irish basketball international from 2000-2008, Head Coach of Ireland’s U20’s Women’s team, and Ambassador for the ‘Free Being Me’ – a self-esteem and positive body awareness programme with the Irish Girl Guides.
+She graduated with a BS in Physical Education from Florida Southern College and holds a Masters Degree in Educational Leadership and Administration from Southeastern University Florida.
+Emer was an Irish basketball international from 2000-2008, Head Coach in 2015 of the Irish Under 20s women’s basketball team, and Ambassador for the ‘Free Being Me’ – a self-esteem and positive body awareness programme with the Irish Girl Guides.
 Between 2005 and 2009 she played basketball on a scholarship in the USA.

 Our maths and IT guru Neil holds a degree in Pure Mathematics from Trinity College and a Masters in Theoretical Physics from DIT.
 Neil also has postgraduate qualifications in Technology and Learning (TCD) and Special Education Needs (St. Patrick’s College).
 Neil is committed to the use of technology to enhance educational outcomes, game-based learning and STEAM (Science, Technology, Engineering, Art, Maths) education.